-On or after January 1, 2020, no facility shall exceed the number of allowable leaks listed below during an ARB Executive Officer of district inspection as determined in accordance with US EPA Reference Method 21 (October 1, 2017), excluding the use of PID instruments [17 CCR 95669(o)(2)&(3)]:
+On or after January 1, 2020, no facility shall exceed the number of allowable leaks listed below during an ARB Executive Officer or District inspection as determined in accordance with US EPA Reference Method 21 (October 1, 2017), excluding the use of PID instruments [17 CCR 95669(o)(2)&(3)]:

-// Leak Threshold // 200 or Less Components // More than 200 Components 1,000-9,999 ppmv // 5 // 2% of total inspected 10,000-49,999 ppmv // 2 // 1% of total inspected 50,000 ppmv or greater // 0 // 0 $^{---}$
+// Leak Threshold // 200 or Less Components // More than 200 Components 1,000-9,999 ppmv // 5 // 2% of total inspected

+10,000-49,999 ppmv // 2 // 1% of total inspected

+50,000 ppmv or greater // 0 // 0

-- 16. The failure of an owner/operator to repair leaks within the timeframes specified, during any inspection period, shall constitute a violation.
-Except for the fourth (4th) quarterly inspection of each calendar year, leaks discovered during an operator-conducted inspection shall not constitute a violation if the leaking components are repaired within the timeframes.
+13. The failure of an owner/operator to repair leaks within the timeframes specified, during any inspection period, shall constitute a violation.
+Leaks discovered during an operator-conducted inspection shall not constitute a violation if the leaking components are repaired within the timeframes.

-[17 CCR 95669(o)(4)&(5)] - 17.
-Upon detection of a component with a leak concentration measured above the standards specified, the owner/operator shall affix to that component a weatherproof readily visible tag that identifies the date and time of leak detection measurement and the measured leak concentration.
+[17 CCR 95669(o)(4)&(5)]

+- 14. Upon detection of a component with a leak concentration measured above the standards specified, the owner/operator shall affix to that component a weatherproof readily visible tag that identifies the date and time of leak detection measurement and the measured leak concentration.
 The tag shall remain affixed to the component until all of the following conditions are met: - a.
 The leaking component has been successfully repaired or replaced; and, - b.
 The component has been re-inspected and measured below the lowest standard specified for the inspection year when measured in accordance with US EPA Reference Method 21 (October 1, 2017), excluding the use of PID instruments. - c.
 Tags shall be removed from components following successful repair.

-[17 CCR 95669(j)] - 18.
-Owner/operator shall maintain, and make available upon request by the ARB Executive Officer or district, a record of all leaks found at the facility as specified in Appendix A, Tables A4 and A5, and shall report the results to ARB and the district once per calendar year as specified in section 17 CCR 95673.
+[17 CCR 95669(j)]

+15. Owner/operator shall maintain, and make available upon request by the ARB Executive Officer or District, a record of all leaks found at the facility as specified in Appendix A, Tables A4 and A5, and shall report the results to ARB and the District once per calendar year as specified in section 17 CCR 95673.

-[17 CCR 95669(k)] - 19.
-Additional Leak Detection and Repair Requirements:
+[17 CCR 95669(k)]

+16. Additional Leak Detection and Repair Requirements: